Ronnie teaches a class at Performance Workshop before the Red Bull BC One

 • Don't be afraid to learn something new

-One of the most important things to keep in mind when choreographing a dance, though, is to embrace diversity.
-Don't be afraid to do something different or outside the norm.
-Try incorporating new styles or steps to make your dance fresh, and study all types of art to get excited about your work.
-The more you challenge yourself to think outside the box, the more creative and unique you can be with your choreography.
+Diversity is the uniting thread through most of these tips.
+Try incorporating new styles or steps to make the dance fresh, and study all types of art to get excited about every type of work.
+The more dancers challenge themselves to think outside the box, the more creative and unique they can be with their choreography.